-It is essential you have systems and processes in place to identify and eliminate worker exploitation in your business and the businesses you engage with.
-For example, through your supply chain.
+It is essential to have systems and processes in place to identify and eliminate worker exploitation in your business and the businesses you engage with, for example, through your supply chain.
 This will help ensure you can meet your stakeholders’ expectations and reduce the risks to the viability of your business.

-Employment New Zealand has developed resources to help you consider the requirements to be a viable and sustainable business.
+Employment New Zealand has developed resources to help you consider the requirements of being a viable and sustainable business.

 What are ethical and sustainable work practices

 Businesses that don’t meet their legal obligations to employees or that don’t understand and apply ethical and sustainable work practices are risking their future financial viability.

 Demand for ethical and sustainable work practices